• Skip to primary navigation

 What to do instead

-Get a more accurate idea of shipping costs by inputting the zip code (or postal code for Canadians) of your off grid property into an online shopping site.
+Get a more accurate idea of shipping costs by inputting your off-grid property's zip code (or postal code for Canadians) into an online shopping site.
 This will give you an idea of shipping costs.

 Only shop online at places that have free shipping.
 For example, Amazon (if you have a Prime membership), LL Bean, and Walmart ship free to our area.